NSLS-II/Docker-Builder/README.md

 Running a docker image container will place the generated output bundle in the `DEPLOYMENTS` directory in the `Docker-Builder` folder.

+### Supported Distributions

+Supported linux distributions are whatever distributions have a Dockerfile in `Docker-Builder`.
+Currently this includes:

+* Ubuntu 18.04
+* Ubuntu 19.04
+* Debian 8
+* Debian 9
+* CentOS 7

+Feel free to make an issue or pull request if you desire further distribution support.

 ### Contributing

-The `Docker-Builder` has been tested with `./run_container.sh all` on the following host distributions:
+The `Docker-Builder` has been tested with `.build_image.sh all` and `./run_container.sh all` on the following host distributions:

 * Ubuntu 18.04 LTS
 * Debian 9